 A bowl of yellow turmeric-infused potato and cauliflower curry from Northern India - aloo gobi.

-🔪 Useful Cooking Tips
+🔪 Cooking Tips

 2. Don't add extra water - At the end of the cooking process, you might be tempted to add extra water.
 Don't!
 This is a dry curry and the consistency should be like a stir-fry.